-Unless specified, any repairs done on the Gripper will be done by Robotiq.
+Unless otherwise indicated, any repairs done on the gripper will be performed by Robotiq.

-A cycle is defined as a go to requested position command that results in grasp force being applied (picking an object while opening or closing or closing the fingers on themselves).
+A cycle is defined as a go to requested position command that results in grip force being applied (closing the fingers on themselves or picking an object while opening or closing).

-Operation Daily Weekly Semiannually (or 1 M cycles) Annually (or 2 M cycles)
+Operation Daily Weekly 1 M cycles 2 M cycles

 Gripper Cleaning Dirty conditions Normal conditions

-Periodic Inspection Х
+Periodic Inspection X

-Finger Pad Replacement 1 X
+Fingertip Replacement 1 X

-Overhaul 2 Х
+Overhaul 2 X

-Table 7-1: Maintenance intervals for the 2-Finger Grippers
+Table 6-1: Maintenance intervals for the 2-Finger Grippers